elliot-gh/WoWS-Discord-Bot/README.md

 * `DISCORD_TOKEN`: A Discord bot token used by your bot to login.
 Get one from [here](https://discordapp.com/developers/applications/).
 * `WG_API_ID`: The API ID used by your bot to use the WGI API.
 Get one from [here](https://developers.wargaming.net/applications/).
-* `WG_MAX_REQUESTS`: The max amount of requests per second your bot is allowed to issue.
-If you don't know what it should be, leave it at 10.
-More detail about this limit is [here](https://developers.wargaming.net/documentation/guide/principles/).

 ## Known Bugs